VitaliyProdan/wp_shop/wp-content/plugins/tabby-responsive-tabs/readme.txt

 = Controlling which tab is open when linking to the page = You can use a 'target' URL parameter to set which tab will be open when the page initially loads.
-The value of this parameter is based on the tab title specified in the tabby shortcode, but formatted with punctuation & special characters removed and with dashes replacing the spaces.
+The value of this parameter is based on the tab title specified in the tabby shortcode, but formatted with punctuation & special characters removed, accents removed, and with dashes replacing the spaces.

 If you want to link to a 'contacts' page with a tab titled 'Phone Numbers' open, the url you use to link to this page would look like:
 `
 yoursite.com/contact/?target=phone-numbers

 `